DeepLabCut/DeepLabCut/docs/functionDetails.md

            deeplabcut.train_network(config_path,shuffle=1,trainingsetindex=0,gputouse=None,max_snapshots_to_keep=5,autotune=False,displayiters=100,saveiters=15000, maxiters=30000)

-By default, the pre-trained ResNet network is not provided in the DeepLabCut toolbox (as it has around 100MB).
+By default, the pre-trained ResNet networks are not in the DeepLabCut toolbox (as they are around 100MB), but they get downloaded before you train.
 However, if not previously downloaded from the TensorFlow model weights, it will be downloaded and stored in a subdirectory *pre-trained* under the subdirectory *models* in *Pose_Estimation_Tensorflow*.
 At user specified iterations during training checkpoints are stored in the subdirectory *train* under the respective iteration directory.
 If the user wishes to restart the training at a specific checkpoint they can specify the full path of the checkpoint to the variable ``init_weights`` in the **pose_cfg.yaml** file under the *train* subdirectory (see Box 2).

-CRITICAL POINT: It is recommended to train for thousands of iterations until the loss plateaus (typically around **200,000**).
+CRITICAL POINT: It is recommended to train the ResNets for thousands of iterations until the loss plateaus (typically around **200,000**).
 The variables ``display_iters`` and ``save_iters`` in the **pose_cfg.yaml** file allows the user to alter how often the loss is displayed and how often the weights are stored.

 **Parameters:**